martinaalvera/Documentation/admin_documentation/encryption/encryption_workflow.rst

 Storage encryption workflow
 ===========================

-When the storage encrpyptions is required by the user the following workflow is triggered:
+When the storage encrpyption is required by the user the following workflow is triggered:

 #.
 All required software are installed, e.g. cryptsetup.